Data Mapper Component

 6. Set Required to (ON).

-Lastly, you'll configure the Data Mapper Icon Data Mapper component.
-This is where you'll create the logic that maps data into the database.
+Lastly, configure the Data Mapper component to create the logic that maps data to the database.

-1. Drag and drop a Data Mapper Icon Data Mapper component onto the canvas, placing it below the salary Number component.
+1. Drag and drop a Data Mapper component onto the canvas, placing it below the salary Number component.

-2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. and Canvas Label Text fields, enter dmQualified.
+2. In the Property ID and Canvas Label Text fields, enter dmQualified.

-5. In the Data Mapper table, enter the following:
+3. In the Data Mapper configuration table, enter the following:

 A